cako/notorius/README.md

 Installation
 ------------
-### Ubuntu
+### Linux

 Get a TeX distribution and ImageMagick with

     sudo apt-get install texlive-latex-base imagemagick

-and download the appropriate binary: 32-bit, [64-bit](https://github.com/downloads/cako/notorius/notorius.64) (so far, only 64-bit is offered).
+in Ubuntu.
+Then download the appropriate binary: 32-bit, [64-bit](https://github.com/downloads/cako/notorius/notorius.64) (so far, only 64-bit is offered) and run it!

 ### Windows